-The school's main entrance, with its extensive wall of windows provides views to the functions are highly visible and define the school entry.
+The school's main entrance, with its extensive wall of windows provides views to the Commons/Gymnasium/Stage to visually welcome students and community members.
+The administrative team is located at the main entry, giving clear supervision of site access points for both auto and bus drop-off and pick-up.
+The building entry opens to the large multipurpose commons "living room" across a daylit corridor.
+The entry and community functions are highly visible and define the school entry.
 The spaces around the entry function as a community center to allow for extended use of the facility after school hours.
 The prominent use of wood creates delight and instantly relates the building and its occupants to the surrounding natural environment.